L. Tolstoy and Dostoyevsky: Content

 The author believed that only by revealing the "secrets of the flesh", Tolstoy approaches an understanding of the "secrets of the spirit."
 Dostoevsky, on the other hand, moves from the inner to the outer, from spiritual to physical.
-As a substantiation of his thesis, Merezhkovsky developed the idea that L. Tolstoy offers the reader a lot of artistic details which help to reveal the inner essence of each hero.
+As a substantiation of his thesis, Merezhkovsky developed the idea that Tolstoy offers the reader a lot of artistic details which help to reveal the inner essence of each hero.
 Dostoevsky's portraits appear rigid, however they take flight in a reader's imagination thanks to their spiritual content.

-Merezhovsky scrutinized Tolstoy's relationship with nature, deeming it to be "divided" - for the Christian Tolstoy, nature is "something dark, evil, bestial, even demonic...", however from his unconscious Pagan tendencies he believed that "man blends in with nature, disappears in it like a drop in the ocean".
+Merezhovsky scrutinized Tolstoy's relationship with nature, deeming it to be "divided" — for the Christian Tolstoy, nature is "something dark, evil, bestial, even demonic...", however from his unconscious Pagan tendencies he believed that "man blends in with nature, disappears in it like a drop in the ocean".

 On exploring the "hidden acts" within Tolstoy's works, Merezhovsky notes that the author perceives his craft to be "imperceptible, too ordinary" to present as unusual.
 The author believes that Tolstoy was the first to uncover a revelation which had escaped the attention of other writers " that a smile is reflected not only upon the face, but also in the sound of a voice; a voice, just like a face, can smile".

 Merezhovsky considers yet another strength of Tolstoy's to be his extraordinary ability to reinvent himself, his ability to feel what others feel "in respect of their personality, age, unbringing, class...".
 "His emotional experience is inexhaustible, it is as if he has lived a hundred of lives in other peoples' and animals' bodies," writes the author.
 According to Merezhovsky, it is thanks to Tolstoy's great "emotional experience" that he has an extraordinary ability to portray "that part of flesh which is inclined towards the spirit, and that part of the spirit which is inclined towards the flesh - that mysterious area where Beast and God struggle together".